MaximilianGoepfert/Game-Release-Analysis/README.md

 # Game Release Analysis: Project Overview
-- Analysed the launch of video game titles 'Call of Duty: Modern Warfare' and 'The Outer Worlds' through Social Media
+- Analysed the launch of video game titles 'Call of Duty: Modern Warfare' and 'The Outer Worlds' through Social Media analysis.
-- Downloaded over 420'000 tweets as well as data from streaming platform Twitch -
+- Downloaded over 420'000 tweets as well as data from streaming platform Twitch, collected during October 2019.
+- Analysed the content, location, and timeline of downloaded tweets, also made use of statistical analysis.
+- Compared the games' popularities on Twitch.

 ## Code and Resources Used
 __R Version__: 3.6.2 \